Trees, Shrubs and Roses

 Trees | Shrubs | Hedges | Mixed borders

 - Control weeds in flower beds with a hoe and by hand-weeding.

 - Make sure that all containers are given liquid fertilizer every two or three weeks, at least.

-- During dry weather, containers can dry out very rapidly and it is essential to water every day in some cases, especially with well-fed lush plants that are used to frequent watering.
+- During hot days, containers can dry out very rapidly and it is essential to water every day in some cases, especially with well-fed lush plants that are used to frequent watering.

 - When the plants cover the top of the pot, rainfall is never adequate as it is likely to run off.

 - Sow wallflower seeds for plants to set out in October.